View FNF’s Office of Foreign Assets Control Policy and Procedure

 The Office of Foreign Assets Control ("OFAC") is part of the Terrorism and Financial Intelligence Unit of the U.S. Department of Treasury.
 OFAC implements economic sanctions against countries, entities, and individuals determined by the President or Congress to be threats to the national security of the United States.
 OFAC prohibits "U.S. persons" (includes organizations) from, in general, dealing in any way with property in which these named individuals or groups have any interest, direct or indirect.
 The sanctions can be either comprehensive or selective, using the blocking of assets and trade restrictions to accomplish foreign policy and national security goals.

-FNF’s policy prohibits doing business of any kind with targeted governments and organizations, as well as individuals, groups and entities identified on the OFAC SDN List.
+FNF prohibits employees from doing business of any kind with targeted governments and organizations, as well as individuals, groups and entities identified on the OFAC SDN/FSE Lists.